prabhat706/README.md/README.md

 ## *"You can ask to me about!*
 - Front-end development using *React.js*
 - Backend development using *Node.js & Express Js*
-- Solving Data structure and algorithm questions in *CPP*
+- Solving Data structure and algorithm questions in *CP*

 ## *"Some More About Me!*